 Lake Louise, AB

 The Crossing Resort has accommodation, a cafeteria, a restaurant with all-you-can eat lunch and dinner buffets, a pub and a general store that carries basic hiking supplies and some groceries.

 502 Patricia Street

-Jasper has several hotels, B&Bs, restaurants, a supermarket, a laundromat, a few outdoor gear shops, a nearby campground and a Parks Canada office.
+Jasper has several hotels, B&Bs, restaurants, two supermarkets, a laundromat, a few outdoor gear shops, a nearby campground and a Parks Canada office.

 Mount Robson Visitor Information Centre @ km 950.6 (+29 km on the Berg Lake Trail)